SamHuang0927/2024-06-new-scope-judging/README.md

 I think this issue can be of High severity.

-The attack path described in #58 shows very well how a user can deposit 1 USDC every day and earn more rewards than a normal user.
+The attack path described in \#58 shows very well how a user can deposit 1 USDC every day and earn more rewards than a normal user.

-To execute this attack, we have almost no restrictions( except the normal ones, to have a reward and interest rate above zero), and the losses exceed 1%.
+To execute this attack, we have almost no restrictions( except the normal ones, to have a reward and interest rate above zero), and the losses exceed 1\%.

 Planning to accept @obou07 escalation and make this issue High.

 **0xSpearmint**

 @cvetanovv This issue has a severe constraint:
-1. The other users must not update their position at all for an extended period of time (~4 months to create a 1% difference).
+1. The other users must not update their position at all for an extended period of time (~4 months to create a 1\% difference).
 This is an external constraint out of the control of the attacker.
 Furthermore, since a reward EPOCH lasts only 2 weeks it is likely that users will redeem rewards and then compound them back into their position, this totally protects them from the issue.

 **samuraii77**

-The intended design is for users to __NOT__ update their position, thus it is expected for users to not update their positions for prolonged periods of time.
+The intended design is for users to \_\_NOT\_\_ update their position, thus it is expected for users to not update their positions for prolonged periods of time.
 For that reason, the used word "constraint" is not quite correct, it is not a constraint, it is the expected scenario.

 **0xSpearmint**

 High severity states
 >Definite loss of funds without (extensive) limitations of external conditions.
-The loss of the affected party must exceed 1%.
+The loss of the affected party must exceed 1\%.

 What I described is an external condition (user does not update their position at all, for an extended period of time) that looks extensive to me.
 All it takes is for a user to supply/withdraw from their position once in a 4 month period to make this issue have very low impact.